-- This sixth year of CRWP macroinvertebrate monitoring in the lower Clackamas River suggests that community conditions remain generally similar across the lower river, but some longitudinal gradients/changes community composition do occur.
+- This seventh year of CRWP macroinvertebrate monitoring in the lower Clackamas River suggests that community conditions remain generally similar across the lower river, but some longitudinal gradients/changes in community composition do occur, particularly between CLKRM11 and CLKRM0.5.
 Furthermore, these conditions are generally similar to those reported by others in 1999, 2000, and 2003, with some indication that conditions may be improved at some sites since 1999/2000.
-While the lack of a standard or reference condition for larger rivers in the region precludes an assignment of a condition class to these results, the presence of numerous EPT taxa is suggestive of current water quality and habitat conditions that are generally suitable for maintenance of diverse native aquatic communities. - Community conditions measured in 2022 were generally similar to the range of conditions measured from 2013 to 2019.
-While temporal variability in community metrics continues to be higher at some sample sites than at others, this measured variability was largely not beyond what would be expected as normal year-to-year variation (i.e., no obvious indication of increased or decreased biological conditions at any sites from 2013 to 2022).
-Among the five samples sites, potential temporal change over the nine-year monitoring period is evident only at CLKRM5.0, where several individual community metrics and MM scores show a consistent temporal trend of improving metric performance. - Continued, regular, replicated sampling in the lower Clackamas River is recommended.
+While the lack of a standard or reference condition for larger rivers in the region precludes an assignment of a condition class to these results, the presence of numerous EPT taxa is suggestive of current water quality and habitat conditions that are generally suitable for maintenance of diverse native aquatic communities. - Community conditions measured in 2023 were generally similar to the range of conditions measured from 2013 to 2022, with the possible exception of CLKRM0.5, where 2023 MM scores suggest potentially slightly declining ecological conditions relative to prior years of sampling.
+The MM scores at CLKRM0.5 in 2023 were lower than what would be expected from normal year-to-year variation, as determined by characterizing variability in MM scores from 2013 and 2019. - Continued, regular, replicated sampling in the lower Clackamas River is recommended.
 These additional data will further characterize spatial and temporal variability under a range of climatic and flow conditions, thereby improving the ability to detect change when change occurs.